-Our Para Rubber Yoga Mats come in four earthy colors: Storm, River, Rainforest and Tropical.
+Our Para Rubber Yoga Mats come in five earthy colors: River, Lotus, Storm, Rose, and Juniper.
 The mat’s surface sports a striated pattern that makes each mat unique.
 Our Para Rubber Yoga Mats are equally sticky on both sides making them extra stable.

 Fun Fact: How Rubber Got its Name